getsentry/sentry-javascript/MIGRATION.md

   `setupBrowserTransport` or `setupNodeTransport` for default transports, depending on your requirements.
 - Remove support for Opera browser pre v15

+## Sentry Angular SDK Changes

+The Sentry Angular SDK (`@sentry/angular`) is now compiled with the Angular compiler (see [#4641](https://github.com/getsentry/sentry-javascript/pull/4641)).
+This change was necessary to fix a long-lasting bug in the SDK (see [#3282](https://github.com/getsentry/sentry-javascript/issues/3282)): `TraceDirective` and `TraceModule` can now be used again without risking an application compiler error or having to disable AOT compilation.

+### Angular Version Compatibility

+Given the forward compatibility of the Angular compiler, v7 of our SDK will only work with Angular 10 and above.
+Previously, it was possible to use the SDK with versions <10, although we officially only supported Angular 10-13 as `peerDependencies`.
+If you are using Angular <10 in your project, we recommend staying on the latest 6.x version until you can upgrade your Angular version.

+### Import Changes

+Due to the compiler change, our NPM package structure changed as well as it now conforms to the [Angular Package Format v10](https://docs.google.com/document/d/1uh2D6XqaGh2yjjXwfF4SrJqWl1MBhMPntlNBBsk6rbw/edit).
+In case you're importing from specific paths other than `@sentry/angular` you will have to adjust these paths.
+As an example, `import ... from '@sentry/angular/esm/injex.js'` should be changed to `import ... from '@sentry/angular/esm2015/index.js'`.
+Generally, we strongly recommend only importing from `@sentry/angular`.

 # Upgrading from 6.17.x to 6.18.0

 Version 6.18.0 deprecates the `frameContextLines` top-level option for the Node SDK.
 This option will be removed in an upcoming major version.
 To migrate off of the top-level option, pass it instead to the new `ContextLines` integration.